LightBoy01/ai-job-spot/src/job-descriptions/1924ef2106d312a2c50a7db91b7c0a017fec466371ef137db79f9b96e60ae150-silbury-deutschland-gmbh-go-golang-backend-entwickler-all-genders.md

   knowledge flows freely, and everyone feels supported, regardless of their physical location on a given day.
 ---
+### Description
-### Description\nAs a Go / Golang Backend Developer, you will work on exciting large customer projects – either in-house or directly at the client.
+As a Go / Golang Backend Developer, you will work on exciting large customer projects – either in-house or directly at the client.
 Your primary responsibility will be to develop modern, high-performance backend services and integrate them into demanding IT landscapes.
-While Golang is your main tool, you'll also work with complementary technologies such as Java / Spring Boot, JavaScript, React, Angular, or Node.js, depending on the specific project requirements.\n\n### Responsibilities\n- **Backend Development**:\n    - Develop and further enhance Go-based backend services.\n    - Design robust Microservices and APIs (REST, gRPC).\n    - Develop and integrate database-driven applications.\n- **Quality & Stability**:\n    - Write comprehensive tests and conduct code reviews.\n    - Ensure robust logging, monitoring, and system stability.\n    - Support deployment processes and CI/CD pipelines.\n- **Teamwork**:\n    - Collaborate effectively with fellow developers, architects, and business departments.\n    - Contribute to translating complex business requirements into clear technical solutions.\n\n### Qualifications\n- Minimum of 2 years of professional experience with Golang.\n- Knowledge of Java/Spring Boot, React, Angular, or Node.js is a significant advantage.\n- Proven experience with both relational and NoSQL databases.\n- Familiarity with containerization technologies like Docker and Kubernetes, and ideally cloud environments.\n- Very good proficiency in both German and English.\n- A strong passion for new technologies, excellent team spirit, and a hands-on mentality.\n\n### Author's Take\nThis is a fantastic opportunity for a motivated Go Backend Developer to join a vibrant team in Fürth.
+While Golang is your main tool, you'll also work with complementary technologies such as Java / Spring Boot, JavaScript, React, Angular, or Node.js, depending on the specific project requirements.

+### Responsibilities
+- **Backend Development**:
+    - Develop and further enhance Go-based backend services.
+    - Design robust Microservices and APIs (REST, gRPC).
+    - Develop and integrate database-driven applications.
+- **Quality & Stability**:
+    - Write comprehensive tests and conduct code reviews.
+    - Ensure robust logging, monitoring, and system stability.
+    - Support deployment processes and CI/CD pipelines.
+- **Teamwork**:
+    - Collaborate effectively with fellow developers, architects, and business departments.
+    - Contribute to translating complex business requirements into clear technical solutions.

+### Qualifications
+- Minimum of 2 years of professional experience with Golang.
+- Knowledge of Java/Spring Boot, React, Angular, or Node.js is a significant advantage.
+- Proven experience with both relational and NoSQL databases.
+- Familiarity with containerization technologies like Docker and Kubernetes, and ideally cloud environments.
+- Very good proficiency in both German and English.
+- A strong passion for new technologies, excellent team spirit, and a hands-on mentality.

+### Author's Take
+This is a fantastic opportunity for a motivated Go Backend Developer to join a vibrant team in Fürth.
 You'll be working on impactful projects for major clients, with a strong emphasis on modern technologies and robust system design.
 The company fosters a highly collaborative and welcoming culture, prioritizing flexible working hours to support work-life balance and providing ample opportunities for continuous learning and professional development through open knowledge exchange and mutual support.
 If you're looking for a role where you can make a real difference and grow within a friendly, supportive environment, this is it.